 28.12 The Collegiate shall attempt to make at least one full and one partial educational study leave available each year and may substitute a research leave for an educational leave, where circumstances warrant.

-28.13 Research Leave
+28.13 Research/Study Leave

-A Member who has previously completed a Master’s degree, may apply for a Research Leave instead of an Educational Leave in which case the eligibility criteria and all related processes associated with an Educational Leave as set out in Clauses 28.01 to 28.12 shall apply except as modified herein:
+A Member who has previously completed a Master’s degree may apply for a esearch/Study Leave instead of an Educational LeaveThe eligibility criteria and all related processes associated with an Educational Leave as set out in Clauses 28.01 to 28.12 shall apply except as modified herein:

-Clauses 28.01, 28.02 and 28.04 – 28.06 shall apply to Research Leave in the same manner as to Educational Leave.
+Clauses 28.01, 28.02 and 28.04 – 28.06 shall apply to Research/Study Leave in the same manner as to Educational Leave.

 (b) Clause 28.03 shall be replaced with the following:

-A Member on Research Leave shall receive salary paid bi-weekly based upon eighty (80%) percent of full salary of the Member at the time the leave is taken.
+A Member on Research/Study Leave shall receive salary paid bi-weekly based upon eighty (80%) percent of full salary of the Member at the time the leave is taken.

 (c) Clause 28.07 shall be replaced with the following:

-By October 1st, a Member shall make an application, supported by a detailed research proposal, to the Dean of the Collegiate for a Research Leave that would commence the following academic year, if approved.
+By October 1st, a Member shall make an application, supported by a detailed research proposal, to the Dean of the Collegiate for a Research/Study Leave that would commence the following academic year, if approved.

-The Dean shall not make any firm commitment to hire a term replacement for the Member taking a full Research Leave prior to five (5) months before the commencement of the leave.
+The Dean shall not make any firm commitment to hire a term replacement for the Member taking a full Research/Study Leave prior to five (5) months before the commencement of the Leave.

 (d) Clauses 28.08 - 28.11 shall be modified as follows:

-Upon receipt of the application for research leave, the Dean shall establish an ad hoc ommittee to vet the application(s) in the light of the curriculum requirements of the Collegiate Division and the resulting benefit to both the Collegiate and to the Member.
+Upon receipt of an application for Research/Study Leave, the Dean shall establish an ad hoc, Collegiate level, Research/Study Leave Committee to vet the application(s) in the light of the curriculum requirements of the Collegiate and the resulting benefit to both the Collegiate and to the Member.
 The committee shall consist of at least three (3) members including an Associate Dean and two full-time tenured Members of the Collegiate Faculty, one each from arts and from science areas.

 No Member shall serve on the committee if to do so would create either a real or perceived conflict of interest.

-By October 15th, the Collegiate research leave committee shall forward its comments or recommendation, together with the application and research proposal, to the University Study Leave Committee, for consideration.
+By October 15th, the Collegiate Research/Study Leave committee shall forward its comments or recommendation, together with the application and research proposal, to the University level, Research/Study Leave Committee, for consideration.

-The University Study Leave Committee shall consider the application using the same academic rigour as would be used in reviewing any University of Winnipeg application for research leave.
+The Research/Study Leave Committee shall consider applications from Collegiate Members using the same academic rigour as used in reviewing any University of Winnipeg application for Research/Study leave.

-By November 15th, the University Study Leave Committee shall forward its recommendation, together with the application and research proposal, to the Dean.
+By November 15th, the Research/Study Leave Committee shall forward its recommendation, together with the application and research proposal, to the Dean.

-By November 30th, the Dean shall forward the Member’s application and the Dean’s recommendation(s) along with that of the Collegiate and University committees to the Vice-President (Academic).
+By November 30th, the Dean shall forward the application(s) and the Dean’s therecommendation(s); the Collegiate’s Rearch/Study Leave Committee’s recommendation(s), and Research/Study Leave Committee’s recommendation (s) to the Vice-President (Academic).
 The Vice-President (Academic) shall forward these recommendations along with his/her recommendation to the President who shall make a recommendation to the Board.

-The Member shall be informed of the decision concerning their research leave application at least five (5) months prior to the commencement of the leave.
+The Member shall be informed of the decision concerning their Research/Study Leave application at least five (5) months prior to the commencement of the leave.

-Should the study leave be granted, any significant change in the research proposal must be vetted by the University Leave Committee.
-The Dean may forward his/her own recommendation along with that of the committee to the Vice-President (Academic).
+Should the Leave be granted, any significant change in the research proposal must be vetted by the Research/Leave Committee.
+The Dean may forward his/her own recommendation along with that of the Committee to the Vice-President (Academic).
 The Vice-President (Academic) shall forward these recommendations along with his/her own to the President.
-The candidate shall be informed of a decision within twenty (20) working days from the date of notification of such proposed change.
+The Member shall be informed of thedecision within twenty (20) working days from the date of notification of the proposed change.